 Once you’ve built a library of social proof, it’s time to start testing!
 Not all of your visitors will respond to the same types of social proof, so it’s imperative that you run tests on your website to better understand which types of social proof resonate with your visitors.
-More than that, not all types of social proof will work for every brand—using a programmatic CRO tool will allow you to test tons of variations to see which types of testimonials will work best for your company.
+More than that, not all types of social proof will work for every brand—using Intellimize will allow you to test tons of variations to see which types of testimonials will work best for your company.

 If you’d like more information on how to optimize your business’ social proof, be sure to set up a time to chat with our team!